MedCompUnipd/Comparative_genomics_hybrid_pipeline/README.md

 ## ✅ Requirements
 - Bash (Linux environment)
 - Conda or Miniconda installed
-- Compatible bioinformatics tools installed and accessible in your $PATH (see environment setup below)
+- Compatible bioinformatics tools installed and accessible in your $PATH (read the SetupEnvironments file)

-## 🛠 Installation and Setup
-**Create the Conda environments and install tools**:
-Run the script create_conda_envs.sh

 ## 🚀 Running the Pipeline
 Run the main orchestration script